Publius Sempronius Tuditanus: Tuditanus in politics

 Two years afterwards (214 BC) Tuditanus was elected curule aedile, and in the next year (213 BC) he was chosen praetor, with Ariminum as his province.
 He allegedly took the town of Atrinum, and was kept in the same command for the two following years (212 and 211 BC).
 Again there are serious doubts about the historicity of these recounted deeds of Tuditanus as praetor.

 He was elected censor in 209 BC with Marcus Cornelius Cethegus, although neither he nor his colleague had yet held the consulship.
 These two young censors managed to complete the first lustrum (ritual cleansing) of the Roman state since the start of the Second Punic War.
 Other lustra had been interrupted by the death of at least one censor (sometimes in battle).

 It was Tuditanus who had the right of choosing the new Princeps Senatus; Cethegus wanted the most senior censor, namely Titus Manlius Torquatus, to be chosen since he had been censor in 231 BC.
 However, Tuditanus preferred Quintus Fabius Maximus Verrucosus, the "Delayer", who had been elected censor in 230 BC, and was thus "junior", to be Princeps Senatus since he was the most meritorious of the senior senators.
 Since Tuditanus had the right to choose, his decision prevailed.
 His precedent allowed Rome to break with the tradition of choosing the most senior ex-censor as Princeps Senatus; from now on, the man determined to be the most distinguished senator would be chosen, which allowed the young Scipio Africanus to become Princeps Senatus in the year of his censorship.

 In 205 BC, he was sent into Greece with the title of proconsul at the head of a military and naval force, for the purpose of opposing Philip V of Macedon.
 Instead, he concluded a preliminary treaty with Philip, the "Treaty of Phoenice", which was readily ratified by the Romans, who were anxious to give their undivided attention to the war in Africa.

 In 204 BC, Tuditanus was elected consul in his absence, again with his former co-censor Cethegus.
 It is not known how well the men worked together again, although Livy does not mention any unseemly fracas.
-Tuditanus received Bruttium as his province during the conduct of the war against Hannibal.
+Tuditanus received Bruttium as his province during the conduct of the war against Hannibal and conquered Clampetia in 204.
 In the neighbourhood of Croton Tuditanus experienced a repulse, with a loss of 1,200 men, but shortly afterwards he gained a decisive victory over Hannibal, who was obliged in consequence to shut himself up within the walls of Croton.
 It was in this battle that Tuditanus vowed to build a temple to Fortuna Primigenia on the Quirinal, if he should succeed in routing the enemy.
 He consecrated this temple twenty years later (184 BC).

 In 200 BC, Tuditanus was one of the three ambassadors sent to Greece and to Ptolemy V, king of Egypt.
 He is not subsequently mentioned by Livy.